IBM/BlockchainNetwork-CompositeJourney/README.md

 **Note:** Check your node version ```nvm --version ```.
 If you are not using node version 8.11 some of the composer commands won't run correctly.
 Switch node versions using ```nvm use 8```.

-**Note:** You may need to run these commands in superuser `sudo` mode. `sudo` allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.
-Additionally, you will be installing the latest version of composer-cli (0.20.5).
-If you have an older version installed, go ahead and remove it by using the command:
+**Note:** You will be installing the latest version of composer-cli (0.20.5).
+If you have an older versions installed, go ahead and remove it by using the command:

 ```
-npm uninstall -g composer-cli
+npm uninstall composer-cli
+npm uninstall generator-hyperledger-composer
+npm uninstall composer-rest-server
+npm uninstall yo
 ```

 * The `composer-cli` contains all the command line operations for developing business networks.
 To install `composer-cli` run the following command: